Rosario hits 450-foot homer, Guardians top Diamondbacks 7-4 – KION546

 Freeman batted .279 for the Clippers while making 35 starts at shortstop, 33 at second base and three at third.

-“We’re going to move Tyler around a bit because we will have some flexibility there,” manager Terry Francona said.
+“We’re going to move Tyler around a bit because we will have some flexibility there,” Francona said.
 “He has a little presence about him already.”

 TRAINER’S ROOM